ericgaspar/g_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
-grocy is a web-based self-hosted groceries & household management solution for your home.
+Grocy is a web-based self-hosted groceries & household management solution for your home.

 **Shipped version:** 2.7.1